-At the public meeting to determine the acceptability of a model, once a quorum is present, either in person or by telecommunications, all votes shall be by a roll call vote based on the majority vote of those present.
+At the public meeting to determine the acceptability of a hurricane or flood model, once a quorum is present, either in person or by telecommunications, all votes shall be by a roll call vote based on the majority vote of those present.
 No Commission member, who is present at any Commission meeting at which an official decision or act is taken or adopted by the Commission, may abstain from voting except when a special conflict of interest exists (s.
 286.012, F.S., s.
 112.3143, F.S.).

-For those circumstances in which a standard does not apply to a particular model, if the Commission votes affirmatively that the standard does not apply, then such a vote shall constitute a determination by the Commission that the standard is not applicable.
+For those circumstances in which a hurricane or flood standard does not apply to a particular hurricane or flood model, if the Commission votes affirmatively that the hurricane or flood standard does not apply, then such a vote shall constitute a determination by the Commission that the hurricane or flood standard is not applicable.

-The standards are categorized under six groupings: (1) General Standards, (2) Meteorological Standards, (3) Statistical Standards, (4) Vulnerability Standards, (5) Actuarial Standards, and (6) Computer/Information Standards.
-The minimum number of vote tallies taken to determine the acceptability of a model shall be one for each group of standards.
-If the Commission determines that the model meets all standards in a grouping, the model is found acceptable with respect to each individual standard in the grouping.
-Standards with subparts denoted by a notation of A, B, C, etc. are considered one standard.
-At the request of any Commission member, one or more standards in a grouping may be set aside from the remaining standards in that grouping for a separate vote.
+The hurricane standards are categorized under six groupings: (1) General Standards, (2) Meteorological Standards, (3) Statistical Standards, (4) Vulnerability Standards, (5) Actuarial Standards, and (6) Computer/Information Standards.
+The flood standards are categorized under seven groupings: (1) General Flood Standards, (2) Meteorological Flood Standards, (3) Hydrological and Hydraulic Flood Standards, (4) Statistical Flood Standards, (5) Vulnerability Flood Standards, (6) Actuarial Flood Standards, and (7) Computer/Information Flood Standards.
+The minimum number of vote tallies taken to determine the acceptability of a hurricane or flood model shall be one for each group of hurricane or flood standards.
+If the Commission determines that the hurricane or flood model meets all hurricane or flood standards in a grouping, the hurricane or flood model is found acceptable with respect to each individual hurricane or flood standard in the grouping.
+Hurricane or flood standards with subparts denoted by a notation of A, B, C, etc. are considered one hurricane or flood standard.
+At the request of any Commission member, one or more hurricane or flood standards in a grouping may be set aside from the remaining hurricane or flood standards in that grouping for a separate vote.

-Based upon a motion of any member that is duly seconded, the Commission may review and modify the voting requirements for any model as may be appropriate due to the unique aspects of the model.
+Based upon a motion of any member that is duly seconded, the Commission may review and modify the voting requirements for any hurricane or flood model as may be appropriate due to the unique aspects of the hurricane or flood model.

-At the start of the second public portion of the meeting, the Commission Chair will first ask the Professional Team to report on the modeling organization responses to the deficiencies identified in the meeting to review modeling organization submissions.
+At the start of the second public portion of the meeting, the Commission Chair will first ask the Professional Team to report on the modeling organization responses to the deficiencies identified in the meeting to review modeling organization hurricane or flood model submissions.
 The Commission Chair may entertain discussion from Commission members or the modeling organization.
-Failure to provide the trade secret information required in the Report of Activities and the Professional Team report shall result in a deficiency.
+Failure to provide the trade secret information required in the Hurricane Standards Report of Activities or the Flood Standards Report of Activities and the Professional Team report shall result in a deficiency.
 If the Commission identifies other deficiencies, the Commission shall specify a time frame for correction of those deficiencies that may include a review by one or more Professional Team member(s).